CharlesHawkins/Speak-Queue/README.md

 Hotkeys
 -------
 The Hotkeys section of the Preferences is used to set the hotkeys for various functions.
-Use the Set Key… button to choose a cey combination to activat that function.
+Use the Set Key… button to choose a key combination to activat that function.

 Substitution
 ------------